Mal Michael: Early life

 Michael was born in Papua New Guinea.
-His mother Alice is from Delena, Central Province a village near Port Moresby. and his father Peter is a Melbourne-born civil engineer and former Ormond Amateurs (VAFA) player.
-Peter was instrumental in developing AFL in PNG and founded the Bomana demons FC near Sogeri in Port Moresby.
-Michael moved to Brisbane with his parents at the age of 3 and later played junior football in Brisbane with the Kenmore Bears.
-He attended Kenmore South State School before finishing off his schooling at St Peters Lutheran College, Brisbane, Australia.
+His mother, Alice, is from Delena, Central Province, in Papua New Guinea.
+His father, Peter, is a Melbourne-born civil engineer who moved to Papua New Guinea in the 1970s and founded the Bomana Football Club.
+The family moved to Brisbane when Michael was 3-years-old.
+He played junior football with the Kenmore Bears and attended Kenmore South State School and St Peters Lutheran College.

 As a teenager, Michael was recruited by Queensland Australian Football League club Morningside.
-While at that club he was invited to train with the Brisbane Bears Australian Football League (AFL) club, with a view to potentially drafting him—an exciting prospect for him as he was a Bears supporter at the time.
-However, the Bears did not draft him, with Melbourne-based rival club Collingwood drafting him to their rookie list in 1996.
+While at that club he was invited to train with the Brisbane Bears Australian Football League (AFL) club, with a view to potentially drafting him.
+He was later drafted by Collingwood to their rookie list in 1996.

 AFL career

 Collingwood Football Club

 Michael debuted in 1997 as the first player in the AFL to be elevated to the seniors from the rookie list.
 He finished eighth in the club champion voting and earned a Norwich Rising Star Award nomination.

 In 1999, Michael was notable as being the full-back playing on Sydney Swans champion full-forward Tony Lockett, in the match when Lockett kicked his 1300th career goal to become the highest goalkicker in the league's history.

-Michael managed 61 games with the Magpies, injuries grounding his rise in each of his five seasons at Victoria Park.
-Unfortunately, the Collingwood faithful never saw the best of him.
+Michael managed 61 games with the Magpies but battled through injuries in his four seasons at the club.
 At the end of 2000 he was traded to the Brisbane Lions along with a draft pick for Jarrod Molloy.

 Brisbane Lions

 Michael debuted for the Brisbane Lions in 2001.
-At the Lions he bulked up substantially and became one of the AFL's strongest players, and was a fullback.
-Michael fitted in well with the other Lions hard men, such as Chris Scott and Chris Johnson under the guidance of coach Leigh Matthews.

-He played fullback in each of the Lions' three successive premierships in 2001, 2002 and 2003, achieving his first premiership in his first year with the club.
+He played fullback in each of the Lions' three successive premierships in 2001, 2002 and 2003.

-Surprisingly during these years, despite being unanimously regarded as the most consistent and fullback in the competition, he was unlucky to miss All-Australian selection.
-It is widely believed that this is due to the majority of his work being one percenters not generally credited by umpires or the stat sheets as much as actual possessions.
 Michael played 140 out of a possible 145 games for the Lions during his six years with the club, as well as all pre-season competition games and two International rules series games against Ireland in 2004.